nrc/r4cppp/hello-world.md

 Cargo will have made a `target` directory and put the executable in there.

-If you want to use the compiler directly you can run `rustc src/hello.rs` which will create an executable called `hello`.
+If you want to use the compiler directly you can run `rustc src/main.rs` which will create an executable called `main`.
 See `rustc --help` for lots of options.

 OK, back to the code.
 A few interesting points - we use `fn` to define a